-The giver (presumably Zeus) instructed Pandora’s parents to take anything they didn’t want their precious daughter to experience and place it in the box.
-So, naturally, they put just about everything in the box, from scary animals and thorny plants to abstract concepts like hunger and war.
-When an older Pandora inevitably opened the box (as she always does), she was flooded with everything bad in the world.
-It completely overwhelmed her.
-She was wildly unprepared for it.
+In this version of the story, Zeus gifted the eponymous box to Pandora’s parents.
+He then instructed them to take anything they didn’t want their precious daughter to experience and place it in the box.
+So, naturally, they filled the box with everything from scary animals and thorny plants to abstract concepts like hunger and war.
+When an older Pandora inevitably opened the box, she was flooded with everything bad in the world.
+It completely overwhelmed her, as she was wildly unprepared for it.

 This Pandora’s Box effect is at the heart of what people fear in participation trophies.
 Essentially, many parents worry that this effort to protect children from the pain of defeat leaves them unprepared for the world’s harsh realities.

 It’s a valid concern.
-Numerous studies have demonstrated that overprotective parenting is dangerous to children’s growth and development.
+Numerous studies have demonstrated that overprotective parenting harms children’s growth and development.

 Teaching a Growth Mindset

-Dr. Dweck has studied what motivates people and helps them grow for decades.
-In her bestselling book, “Mindset: The New Psychology of Success,” she introduced an idea that parents, educators, therapists, and self-help writers alike have not been able to let go of since: the growth mindset.
+Dr. Carol Dweck has studied what motivates people and helps them grow for decades.
+One of her key findings is an idea that parents, educators, therapists, and self-help writers alike have not been able to let go of since she first introduced it: the growth mindset.

-The core idea is simple.
-A person can have either a growth mindset or a fixed mindset.
-Someone with a fixed mindset focuses mainly on inherent skills and talents, the things they simply are and are not good at.
-On the other hand, someone with a growth mindset finds progress inherently rewarding rather than viewing their abilities as “fixed.”
+According to Dweck, a person can have either a growth mindset or a fixed mindset.
+Someone with a fixed mindset focuses mainly on inherent skills and talents — the things they simply are or are not good at.
+On the other hand, someone with a growth mindset finds progress inherently rewarding and doesn’t view their abilities as “fixed.”

-Dweck’s body of work decisively shows that both adults and children with a growth mindset see greater returns across many layers of life.
-For example, they achieve better academic performance, professional achievement, and higher self-esteem and resilience than those with a fixed mindset.
+The research decisively shows that adults and children with a growth mindset see greater returns across many layers of life.
+For example, they achieve better academic performance, professional achievement, and higher self-esteem than those with a fixed mindset.